 For me, XDC was not only an opportunity to learn what’s going on in the Freedesktop world but also a great chance to meet in person some mesa 3D developers, colleagues and other attendees that are working on cool stuff.

-As I had one week of holidays after it, I took some time to write a little silly OpenGL 2.0 program with which one can animate the Coruña Hercules tower inspired XDC2018 logo using key frames .
+As I had one week of holidays after it, I took some time to write an OpenGL 2.0 program with which one can animate the Coruña Hercules tower inspired XDC2018 logo using key frames .
 You can play with it and create your own animations, the code is here.
 Press F1 for help and start recording your own key frames.
 File seq contains the ones I used for the animation in the video above.
 The tower is made by transformed glut* objects, some of which were modified using shaders.
 It’s really fun to write this retro-style OpenGL sometimes. 😀